skhatiri/Aerialist/README.md

 #### Test Execution

-You can utilize the toolkit with following command line options:
+You can utilize the toolkit with the following command line options:

 1. Make sure you are at the root directory of the repository:
 `cd Aerialist/`

-The simplest way to execute a UAV test by Aerialist is by following command:
+The simplest way to execute a UAV test by Aerialist is by the following command:
-`python3 aerialsit exect --test [test-file.yaml]`
+`python3 aerialsit exec --test [test-file.yaml]`

-- Replaying a pre-recorded manual flight (RC commands are extracted and replayed from a .ulg log) `python3 aerialsit exect --test samples/tests/manual1.yaml --agent docker`
+- Replaying a pre-recorded manual flight (RC commands are extracted and replayed from a .ulg log) `python3 aerialist exec --test samples/tests/manual1.yaml --agent docker`

-- Exectuing an autonoous mission with a box-shaped obstacle in the environment `python3 aerialsit exect --test samples/tests/mission1.yaml --agent docker`
+- Executing an autonomous mission with a box-shaped obstacle in the environment `python3 aerialist exec --test samples/tests/mission1.yaml --agent docker`

 More sample tests can be found [here](samples/tests/)